Image by Velar Grant

 Artist Bio

 My most recent short, I Was There (2025), won Best Experimental Film at the New Jersey International Film Festival.
-Her Plot of Blue Sky (2023) premiered at the 27th Ji.hlava International Documentary Film Festival and received the 2024 BAFTSS Practice Research Award and the Jean Rouch Award at the Society for Visual Anthropology Film & Media Festival.
-My films have been shown in over 20 countries and includes screenings at Slamdance, Videoex, BFI London Film Festival, ICA London, Edinburgh International Film Festival, Hawai’i International Film Festival, Ann Arbor Film Festival, Anthology Film Archives, the National Gallery of Art in Washington, DC, among many others.
-My work has been extensively reviewed by a leading documentary film scholar, Dara Waldron in the 10th edition of Found Footage Magazine (October 2024).
+Her Plot of Blue Sky (2023) premiered at the 27th Ji.hlava International Documentary Film Festival and received the 2024 British Association of Film, Television and Screen Studies Practice Research Award and the Jean Rouch Award at the Society for Visual Anthropology Film & Media Festival.
+My films have been shown in over 20 countries and includes screenings at Slamdance, San Francisco Dance Film Festival, Videoex, BFI London Film Festival, ICA London, Edinburgh International Film Festival, Hawai’i International Film Festival, Ann Arbor Film Festival, Anthology Film Archives, the National Gallery of Art in Washington, DC, among many others.